Balvald/ArtemisScannerTracker/README.md

 Sadly that type of information is impossible to get from the Exobiology scanner itself.
 The only thing that it can tell us even despite not telling us _what_ or on which _body_ we last scanned is that the last scan is _incomplete_.
 The horror.
 Damn you Supratech!
 You damn Scoundrels!

-Anyway with this plugin these kinds of problems are hopefully becoming a thing of the past for our all most favourite recreational activity of scanning space grass while binging Star Trek TNG I guess.
+Anyway with this plugin these kinds of problems are hopefully becoming a thing of the past for our all most favourite recreational activity of scanning space grass and space marbles while binging Star Trek TNG I guess.

 That's the current extent of this little project.